eliabieri/wg_display/project_report.md

 The WG Display is a device that shows information relevant to people living together.
 The information is displayed on a screen that is mounted on the wall or placed on a counter.
-Amongst other things, the WG Display can show outside conditions, public transport information, nightclub events and more.
+Amongst other things, the WG Display can show outside conditions, public transport information and nightclub events.
 Earlier prototypes of such a device were developed over the years, but they never reached a state where they could be used by people besides me.

 The result of this project is a working prototype of of the WG Display software that was redeveloped from the ground up to be more user-friendly, extensible and configurable by the users.